MutsiMutsi/novio-sdk/README.md

 # Novio SDK
 Javascript implementation for novio website integration.
-This SDK allows for websites to request transactions to be signed from the novio wallet extension.l
+This SDK allows for websites to request transactions to be signed from the novio wallet extension.

 ## Usage
 ### Include